Arussell7/Dizplai-Coding-Challenge-Vue/README.md

 # Dizplai-Coding-Challenge-Vue

-I am off on holiday on the 24th, and had work this week, so please bare in mind I didn't have a whole lot of time to work on this (also never used Vue, luckily they have excellent documentation)!

-Have used node express server for backend

 ## Issues I would have liked to fix/things I missed

 Given more time would have spent much longer on CSS